17 Best Villages in the Cotswolds

 Traditional honey-colored houses line the streets of beautiful Broadway.
 Its shining glory is the chestnut tree-lined high street, which is peppered with quaint shops, adorable cafés, charming restaurants, and intriguing art galleries.
 If you're on a hunt for antiques, you'll find them aplenty in Broadway.

 The impressive Broadway Tower lies just outside the center of town in the 50-acre Broadway Tower Park.
-You’ll find three floors of museum inside this well positioned structure, which offers spectacular views of the surrounding countryside.
+You'll find three floors of museum inside this well positioned structure, which offers spectacular views of the surrounding countryside.
 On a clear day, you can see 16 counties form the rooftop platform in this beautiful village in the Cotswolds.

 The tower has been used for a multitude of purposes including as a home to the printing press of Sir Thomas Phillips, an artists' retreat, and a farmhouse.
 The property also hosts nuclear bunkers left over from the Cold War.